smason/python-intermediate-inflammation/README.md

 workshop as the necessary topics are introduced.
 Each `TODO` comment should refer to a particular section of the workshop:

-- `TODO(lesson-collaborative)` - refers to the lesson titled 'Collaborative Software Development'
-- `TODO(lesson-robust)` - refers to the lesson titled 'Writing Robust Software'
-- `TODO(lesson-design)` - refers to the lesson titles 'Software Design in Python'

 ## Tests

 Several tests have been implemented already, some of which are currently failing.